Nodes & Collapse

 Why Stability Requires Coherence

 Nodes hold because their internal relations are sufficiently synchronized.
 ART describes this with terms such as recursive interference and phase locking.
-The important point is simple: a stable phenomenon is not merely there.
-It is maintained.
+A stable phenomenon is maintained by coherence; it persists because the relations holding it together continue to resolve.

 What Collapse Means

 Collapse is ART's way of talking about resolution under interaction.
 Before resolution, a system can be described in terms of multiple possibilities.
 Under concrete relation, one possibility becomes actualized as the local outcome.
-ART treats that not as a magical interruption of law, but as a lawful consequence of participation within a coherent whole.
+ART treats that as a lawful consequence of participation within a coherent whole.

-In that sense measurement is not a detached glance from outside reality.
-It is itself an interaction inside reality that helps determine what becomes locally definite.
+In that sense measurement is an interaction inside reality that helps determine what becomes locally definite.

 Nodes and collapse matter because ART wants one grammar capable of speaking about physical phenomena and lived experience together.
 Definite appearances, perceptions, events, and moments of awareness all depend on local resolution rather than on an endlessly undifferentiated field.